rails/rails/guides/source/active_record_multiple_databases.md

 --------------------------------------------------------------------------------

-As an application grows in popularity and usage you'll need to scale the application to support your new users and their data.
+As an application grows in popularity and usage, you'll need to scale the application to support your new users and their data.
 One way in which your application may need to scale is on the database level.
-Rails now has support for multiple databases so you don't have to store your data all in one place.
+Rails supports using multiple databases, so you don't have to store your data all in one place.

 At this time the following features are supported: